vuvuzella/de_zoomcamp_2023/week_7/readme.md

 3. Perform transformations on raw data to be able to provide the needed data to dashboards
 4. Create a dashboard that consumes the transformed views of the raw data

+## Data Being Explored
+1. Be able to filter

 ## Method
 * Batch Processing using Prefect